-Species: The common or Atlantic bottlenose dolphin (Tursiops truncatus)
+Species: The common or Atlantic bottlenose dolphin (Tursiops truncatus) is a member of the family of true dolphins (Delphinidae).
 Distribution: Worldwide in all oceans on both sides of the equator, tropical and subtropical but also in temperate waters.
 Food: Mainly eels, shrimp, squid and various species of fish, often hunting in groups and locating prey primarily with echolocation.
+Conservation status: Least concern.